MicrosoftDocs/dataexplorer-docs/data-explorer/t-sql-limitations.md

 ---
 # T-SQL limitations

+Azure Data Explorer offers limited support for T-SQL.
+The [limitations](#limitations) table in this article outlines the T-SQL features that aren't supported or partially supported.

+## Limitations

-You can [use T-SQL to query Azure Data Explorer](t-sql-query.md).
-However, only a subset of T-SQL is supported.
-Following is a table of T-SQL statements and features that aren't supported, or are partially supported, by Azure Data Explorer.
+The following table describes T-SQL statements and features that aren't supported, or are partially supported, by Azure Data Explorer.

 |T-SQL statement or feature|Description|
 |---|---|